snabbco/snabb/src/lib/README.md

 integer that is not a valid hash value.
 The `hash_fn` must return a hash value in the correct range.

-Optional entries that may be present in the *params* table include:
+Optional entries that may be present in the *parameters* table include:

  * `initial_size`: The initial size of the hash table, including free space.
 Defaults to 8 slots.